 With Team GB’s success at the 2012 London Olympics, cycling has never been more popular in England.
-With the recent announcement that the July 2014 Grand Départ for the Tour de France will be in Yorkshire, now is the perfect time to come cycling in the Dales and try out the route ahead of the professionals.
-See our Rates for the Tour de France weekend HERE.
-The Tour de France route will run through the Swinton Estate, on the first section between Hawes and Ripon.
+With the recent 2014 Grand Départ for the Tour de France in Yorkshire, now is the perfect time to come cycling in the Dales and try out the route of the professionals.
+The Tour de France route ran through the Swinton Estate, on the first section between Hawes and Ripon.
 With 20,000 acres of farmland and moorland, the Swinton Estate provides a wonderful base for a cycling trip, whether for a day, weekend or a short break.
 It offers a variety of inclines and terrain, from steep moorland tracks to winding country lanes, all with incredible views across rolling countryside into the Dales.

 Swinton Park is at the heart of the Swinton Estate, so an ideal base for both gentle afternoons of exploration or more testing cycling challenges.
 The route from Bivouac to Swinton Park and return is a modest 6 mile ride and you can stop for a reviving cup of tea at Swinton Park before you head back to the hills!

 Tour de France 2014 Grand Départ stages.
 See full details here